Urge TFL To Reduce Train Noise

 The Issue

-As a long-term resident of Marylebone, I have cherished the buzz of this vibrant city.
-However, the persistent rumble of the north and southbound trains on the Jubilee line between Baker Street and St Johns Wood has become much worse over time and a source of constant disturbance.
-Despite being a heavy sleeper, the noise from the trains interrupts my sleep.
+The persistent rumble of the north and southbound trains on the Jubilee line between Baker Street and St John's Wood has become significantly worse over time, creating a source of constant, severe disturbance for the Marylebone community.

-We are asking TFL to take immediate and sustainable steps to address the noise emanating from the Jubilee Line.
-Reducing train speeds and implementing considerbaly more regular maintenance schedules are vital measures that can significantly mitigate this issue.
+This petition asks TfL to take immediate and sustainable steps to address the noise emanating from the Jubilee Line.
+Reducing train speeds and implementing considerably more regular maintenance schedules are vital measures that can significantly mitigate this issue.
 According to a study conducted by the European Environment Agency, a reduction in train speed by 10% can reduce noise pollution by approximately 40%.
 Regular and effective track maintenance with advanced noise-dampening technologies can further alleviate this problem.

-TFL has the resources and responsibility to ensure that the residents of Marylebone live in a city that not only excels in transport efficiency but also cares for the comfort and health of its residents.
-Implementing these changes would showcase TFL's commitment to providing a better quality of life for all residents.
+TfL has the resources and responsibility to ensure that the neighbourhood of Marylebone excels not only in transport efficiency but also in protecting the economic stability, comfort, and health of its communities.
+Implementing these changes would showcase TfL's commitment to providing a better quality of life for all affected residents and property stakeholders.

-This is not just about reducing noise; it is about respecting the rights of residents to enjoy their homes and rest peacefully.
+This is not just about reducing noise; it is about respecting the rights of residents and property owners to enjoy their homes, protect their investments, and rest peacefully.

-I urge you to support this petition.
-Let's tell TFL that the comfort and health of residents are as important as transport efficiency.
-Please sign this petition to demand immediate action from TFL.
+Please support this petition.
+Let's tell TfL that the comfort, health, and financial security of the community are just as important as transport efficiency.
+Please sign this petition to demand immediate action from TfL.

 If you are affected by this, then please do complete the TFL complaints form too at: